e-yang08/codepath-android-flashcard-app/README.md

 - [x] A notification is shown if the card was created successfully
 - [x] User can also enter multiple choice answers when creating a card
 - [x] App is further styled and customized!
-   - [x] Multiple choices are randomly ordered when card is created
+   - [x] Custom: Multiple choices are randomly ordered when card is created
-   - [x] Add / Edit card field displays floating label feedback
+   - [x] Custom: Add / Edit card field displays floating label feedback
-   - [x] Add / Edit card field shows error message when the field is blank
+   - [x] Custom: Add / Edit card field shows error message when the field is blank

 ## Lab 1